 1. Coteau-du-Lac Canal National Historic Site, Quebec

-Built by Loyalists, it opened in 1781 with three locks covering a distance of 100 metres navigating the roughest rapids of the St. Lawrence River.
+The Coteau-du-Lac Canal was the first lock canal built in North America.
+Built by Loyalists, it opened in 1781 with three locks covering a distance of 100 metres, navigating the roughest rapids of the St. Lawrence River.

 Find out more about this National Historic Site.

 Blockhouse and features supporting the presentation of Coteau-du-Lac National Historic Site.
-Photo: Parks Canada Chris Reardon
+Photo: Parks Canada Chris Reardon©

 2. Ballard Locks, Washington State

-Hiram M. Chittendem Locks National Historic Site
+Hiram M. Chittenden Locks National Historic Site

 Learn more about these historic locks.